Tasneemalabsi/data-structures-and-algorithms/python/graph/README.md

 - get_nodes() method : returns all of the nodes in the graph
 - get_neighbors() method: returns all of the nodes that are connected to a certain input node by an edge
 - breadth_first_search() method: returns all of the values stored inside the graph's nodes .
+- depth_first_search() method: returns all of the values stored inside the graph's nodes in the pre order.